ibm-cloud-docs/CDN/rules-and-naming-conventions.md

   * cannot end with a period (.)
   * cannot contain `*`

-**NOTE**: Purge is allowed for single files only.
+Purge is allowed for single files only.
 Directory-level purge is not supported at this time.
+{; note}

 ## For the **Add Origin** command, are there any rules to follow for the Path string?
+{: #for-the-add-origin-command-are-there-any-rules-to-follow-for-the-path-string}

 For **Add Origin**, the path is **mandatory**.
 Also if your CDN was created with a path, the path for **Add Origin** must start with the CDN path as the prefix.
 For example, if the CDN path was specified as `/storage`, to invoke **Add Origin** with a path called `/examplePath`, the path provided would be `/storage/examplePath`.

 ## What are the rules for providing file extensions?
+{: #what-are-the-rules-for-providing-file-extensions}

 When creating an Origin with Object Storage, file extensions should be comma separated.
 For example, `txt, jpg, xml` is a valid list.
 Any one particular extension cannot be longer than 10 characters.